robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-09-20 21:40:29 UTC
+**Last Updated:** 2025-09-20 22:20:08 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Visitors should check back later; the live feed is temporarily unavailable but will be restored soon.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The image indicates a maintenance message with a timestamp of 22:20 UTC, displayed on a grey background with red border and text.

+**Blog Summary:** Our panda cam is temporarily offline for maintenance.
+We appreciate your patience and look forward to sharing adorable panda moments again soon!

 ---